ilanschnell/ironpkg/README.txt

    setuptools code old setuptools features may still work with Python 2.3, but added features may not.
 No attempts are being made to maintain compatibility with Python 2.3.
+ * post-install and pre-uninstall scripts are located in the EGG-INFO folder.
+If a file named ``post_install.py`` is present in this folder, it is executed after the install of the actual package.
+   Likewise, if a file named ``pre_uninstall.py`` is present in this folder, it is executed before the package is removed.